manishborikar92/Pico/docs/Hardware.md

     * All your other modules (OLED, Mic, Amp, MPU, TTP) connect to the `3.3V` and `GND` pins on the ESP32 itself.
 The ESP32's onboard regulator will provide them with the clean 3.3V they need.

 **Recommendation:** Assemble this on a **breadboard** first.
 Do *not* solder anything permanently until you have tested each component (like we planned in the previous step).

----

-We can now move on to the next document, which addresses your critical "free API" requirement.

-Would you like me to generate **Document 4: Free-Tier Technology Stack & API Analysis**?